Artist, Illustrator, Designer

 My largest painting to date has been the massive 30′ x 8’ exterior mural which is now on permanent exhibition at the Anderton Boat Lift, Northwich.
 This was commissioned by the Anderton Boat Lift Trustees to pay tribute to the engineers and designer of the lift and to all the many people involved with the restoration of the lift of which Prince Charles is the patron.

 Thank you for taking the time to visit my website.
 I hope you enjoy what you see.
-You are very welcome to visit my studio but I would ask that you telephone first in case I am painting elsewhere.
+You are very welcome to visit my studio but I suggest, to save you a wasted journey, that you telephone my mobile 07531 722 974 first in case I am painting elsewhere.